-There was an article on India with a photograph of a thin, bearded, yogi seated in full lotus.
-Something about that photo ignited my spiritual imagination.
+There was an article on India with a photograph of a yogi seated in full lotus.
+Something about that photo ignited my imagination.
 I clipped it out and kept it on my dresser.

 In the summer of 1970, I thumbed through the New York City phone book in search of a yoga class.

 I’d begun reading books on yoga philosophy.
 My brief romance with mind-altering drugs was losing its appeal.
-I wanted to experience the real thing.
+I wanted to experience what the books described.
 There were only two centers in New York.
-One, the Integral Yoga Institute, answered the phone.
+When I called the Integral Yoga Institute, a friendly person answered the phone.

 My first class changed my life.

 I rose from savasana (deep relaxation) in a state of meditative bliss.
-In the changing room, I turned to another student—who was the renowned theater critic Eric Bentley—and enthused, “Do you realize how amazing yoga is?
+In the changing room, I turned to another student—who turned out to be the renowned theater critic Eric Bentley—and enthused, “Do you realize how amazing yoga is?
 Do you see how important this is?”
 He nodded and smiled in agreement and told me to calm down.
 (I’m not sure I ever have.)

 I became a regular student taking 5 classes a week.

 Before class I would sit on the couch to read and re-read Be Here Now by Ram Dass.
-The images, stories and scriptural references fueled my spiritual imagination.
+The images, stories, and scriptural references were calling me.
 I knew what I wanted to do with my life.
 I would be a yogi!

 “I’m not going to college.
 I’m going to an ashram.”